 - Works in languages other than English will be eligible if they are accompanied by an English translation.

-Works are typically nominated by the HSS membership and by publishers, and the deadline for nominations is April 1.
+Works are typically nominated by the HSS membership and by publishers.
+Check the nomination form below for the deadline.